 - Couch to 5K: If you’re starting from a lower fitness level, this app is for you.
 Couch to 5K is like having a running coach in your ear, encouraging you to pick up the pace at a safe and healthy speed.
 The best feature of this app is its gradual training schedule, so your “coach” isn’t pushing you too hard, too fast.

 - Pear Personal Coach: Another app that uses your device’s audio to coach you through workouts is Pear Personal Coach.
 The app takes your fitness data and uses it to coach you via interactive audio workout, no matter where you are.
 Whether running outdoors, biking, walking, or strength training, this coach can help you meet your fitness goals.

-- CycleCast: More into stationary bike riding than running?
+- CardioCast: Like to listen to hit music while you exercise?
 This is a personal coach for you.
-Choose from different fitness levels and class times, and this app will provide you with a prerecorded spinning class that you can join.
-Instructors will coach you through a workout so you can keep up your cycling anywhere.
+Choose from different workouts and fitness levels, and this app will provide you with a prerecorded, music-driven audio workout.
+World-class instructors will coach you through sessions so you can workout anytime, anywhere.